rarths/sparkles/README.md

 Background
 ----------------------------------
 Made this modul as a assignment in the PHPMVC course at BTH.
 The module is inspired by the flash class used in the [Phalcon framework](http://docs.phalconphp.com/en/latest/api/Phalcon_Flash.html).
+Messages are stored in sessions to stay alive during redirects.

 Install
 ----------------------------------
-- Install [package](https://packagist.org/packages/rarths/csparkles) via composer or clone it directly to your project and make sure csparkles autoloads.
+- Install [packagist](https://packagist.org/packages/rarths/csparkles) via composer or clone it directly to your project and make sure csparkles autoloads.

 - Add Sparkles as a service to your project through the Dependency Injection and make sure you start the session.
 ```php